hemerson1/Deep-RL-Intro/Policy Gradients/README.md

 :-------------------------:|:-------------------------:
 ![](./Images/pong_12500.png)  |  ![](./Images/pong_12500.gif)

+## Extensions:
+- Implement a replay buffer
+- Implement a state-dependent baseline using a NN
+- Implement GAE-lamabda advantage estimation
+- Expand the model to win a greater percentage of the games

 ## A Few Notes:
 - Testing the model on a simpler environment initially was extremely helpful
 - If the model is unstable with small changes in hyperparameters it is best to revise the model